malcolm-kee/malcolm-kee/blogs/2018/06/how-to-say-no-to-friends-and-family-that-want-to-borrow-money/how-to-not-lend-money.md

 ---
-path: "/blog/how-to-not-lend-money"
-date: "2018-06-23"
-title: "How to say no to friends and family that want to borrow money"
+title: 'How to say no to friends and family that want to borrow money'
-tags: ["social", "borrow money"]
+date: '2018-06-23'
+tags: ['social', 'borrow money']
-summary: "When friends/family want to borrow money from you, instead of asking how much they want to borrow first, ask why they want to borrow, and respond accordingly."
+summary: 'When friends/family want to borrow money from you, instead of asking how much they want to borrow first, ask why they want to borrow, and respond accordingly.'
 published: true
 ---